rchildree/seneca-oedipus/README.md

 # seneca-oedipus
 A learner's edition of Seneca's *Oedipus*.

-The Latin text is ad usum lectorum, with readings from:
+The Latin text is edited *ad usum lectorum*, with readings from:

 - Fitch 2019
 - Boyle 2011